Review Sheet -- Test 1 (Week 5) Biology 1224 -- Entomology; James Adams

 from the elements, finding (unrelated) mates, find oviposition places, etc. So, perhaps the most

-important evolutionary question in the history of insects is: "Where=d wings come from?"
+important evolutionary question in the history of insects is: "Where did wings come from?"

-The earliest fossil insects that have been found have wings, though fossils of wingless hexapods
+The earliest fossil insects that have been found have evidence of wings, though fossils of

-give little clue as to what structures might have become wings in the evolutionary history of the
+wingless hexapods give little clue as to what structures might have become wings in the evolutionary

 First things first.
 Terrestrial hexapods have a protective, tough, waterproofed exoskeleton